remy/remysharp.com/public/drafts/firefox-devtools.md

 A week of Firefox devtools.
 Please note that this document is for me to recall issues (or good things) I encountered during immercing myself in devtools (instead of Chrome devtools) and I am also recording screencasts of my sessions which (I may edit) and hope to send to the devtools team (if they think it'll be useful).

+**Important note:** When I ran Nightly for the first time (just before the screencasts), I was asked if I wanted to opt-in to multi-process test feedback.
+I said yes (I had a new laptop, and I was trying to help out).
+As it turns out, that multi-process mode happened to cause a lot of the buggyness that I was seeing in the first half of my testing.
+I'm not *100%* what was affected, but it was [definitely a factor](https://twitter.com/canuckistani/status/520332616688345088).

 ---

 Build: 35.0a1 (2014-09-30)